tush-tr/articles/ARISH_NOTES.md

 ## 26 APR, 2021
 * Added controller to get saved articles of a user
 * Added SavedArticles component to show saved articles of a user

+## 27, APR, 2021
+* Added route /article/edit to save the edited articles